 The poinsettia plant, with its colorful leaves, is synonymous with the holiday season.
 But the traditional red shade has been joined by white, lilac and even apricot tones, which can bring a softer look to your seasonal decor.

 Christmas wreath ideas have come a long way from the typical foliage on a door approach.
 Here, a classic Advent wreath is reinvented as an apricot poinsettia floating wreath.
 Although it looks impressive, it can be put together quite quickly with a suitable circular metal candleholder.

 Cover the metal frame completely with sprigs of ilex verticillata (winterberry) and rosehip.
 Then fix four orchid tubes between the candleholders, fill them with water and place apricot-colored cut poinsettias inside.
 Place taper candles in the holders and it's ready.

-The recent trend for metal ring designs means you have plenty of scope when you're planning how to make a Christmas wreath.
+The recent trend for metal ring designs means you have plenty of scope for your Christmas wreath designs.
 These pared-back forms are ideal for creating a focal point in a contemporary room scheme, or for adding a festive touch away from the main living and entertaining areas of your home – in a bedroom, say, or along a hall.

-If the mix of metal and dried flowers is a step too far, then create contrast by tying on fresh flowers or foliate.
+If the mix of metal and dried flowers is a step too far, then create contrast by tying on fresh flowers or foliage.

 'You could create a minimalist design with a simple metal ring for the base and then attach two or three poinsettias with a couple of greenery sprays,' suggests Andra DelMonico, Lead Interior Designer for Trendey (opens in new tab).